-Independence Creek below Independence Dam meets Objectives 1, 2, and 3.
+Independence Creek below Independence Dam meets objectives 1, 2, and 3.

-Independence Creek originates at Independence Lake and flows for approximately 5 miles to its confluence with the Little Truckee River.
-The Sierra Valley Diversion legally diverts up to 60 cfs from the Little Truckee River for an extended period in the spring and summer months, often leaving minimal flows in the Little Truckee River downstream of the diversion.
-Small releases from Independence Lake have the potential to benefit over 10 miles of trout habitat in Independence Creek and the Little Truckee River above Stampede, as well as any future restoration projects that seek to enhance this wild fishery.
-Additionally, future flow and reservoir-level decisions may take the Sierra Nevada yellow-legged frog (Rana sierrae) (SNYLF) into account.
-SYNLF were federally listed as an endangered species on April 29, 2014.
+Independence Creek originates at Independence Lake and flows for approximately 5 miles to its confluence with the Little Truckee River near Highway 89.
+The Sierra Valley Diversion diverts up to 60 cfs from the Little Truckee River for a period during the spring and summer months, often leaving minimal flows in the Little Truckee River downstream of the diversion.
+Small releases from Independence Lake have the potential to benefit over 10 miles of trout habitat in Independence Creek and the Little Truckee River above Stampede Reservoir.

+Future flow and reservoir-level decisions may take the Sierra Nevada yellow-legged frog (Rana sierrae) (SNYLF) into account.
+The SNYLF was federally listed as an endangered species on April 29, 2014.
 The Independence Lake drainage down to the confluence with the Little Truckee River is included in the proposed critical habitat for this species.

-The preferred flows in Independence Creek may currently be at odds with LCT restoration efforts implemented at Independence Lake (for more information, see "Objectives for Independence Lake" in Section 2.3).
+The preferred flows in Independence Creek may currently be at odds with LCT restoration efforts implemented at Independence Lake (for more information, see "Special Objectives for Independence Lake/Reservoir" in Section 2.3).
 In the future, when preferred flows in Independence Creek do not conflict with LCT recovery at Independence Lake, Independence Creek will likely increase in priority.